9 Guided Journals to Use in Therapy

 Hayley Wilds, MA, LPC

-Hayley Wilds, MA, LPC, is a licensed counselor, art therapist, certified family-based therapist, and clinical supervisor from Pittsburgh, Pennsylvania.
+Hayley Wilds, MA, LPC, is a licensed counselor, art therapist, and practice owner from Pittsburgh, Pennsylvania.
 Hayley has worked in the mental health field for 20 years, helping both clients and clinicians.

 You may also like...